v-rgrace/Viva/Viva/glint/setup/set-up-distribution-lists.md

 >[!NOTE]
 >This method removes attribute rules from this Distribution List.

+> [IMPORTANT]
+> A Distribution List is a snapshot in time as soon as survey is enabled.
+This means that survey results are based on the current organization and manager hierarchy during the window of the survey.
+For this reason, your Employee Attribute File should be updated before the survey is enabled for automatic invite triggers.

 ## Understand the date range attribute and why frequency of updating your Employee Attribute File matters